romulolessa/facundopadilla/README.md

 - 🔭 I’m currently working on trainee
 - 🤔 I’m looking for help with start in the web development area
-- 📫 How to reach me: ...
+- 📫 How to reach me:  Barra da Tijuca, Rio de Janeiro, Brazil
-- 😄 Pronouns: Romulo Lessa or Galo 🐓
 - ⚡ Fun fact: play soccer, watch series or anime
 - 🌱 I’m currently learning